Home air filter 101.

 According to one of our technicians, “Your furnace recirculates all the air in your home about seven times every hour.”
 That’s a lot of air!
 When you think about how much air your furnace has to circulate, it’s easy to see how dust can get in the way.
 Dust makes your unit work harder to move that much air.
 When your unit constantly has to work harder, it can get burnt out faster than a college kid during finals week.

-There are so many filter options in stores, it can be tough to know what to pick.
+You’ve got lots (and we mean lots) of buying options at your hands, and it can be tough to know what to pick.
 That’s why we wrote this article!
 You don’t have to be confused anymore—we want to make selecting a filter easy for you.

 Fiberglass Mesh Filters